JDE: Level 3 Learning Objectives

 Learning Objectives: Level 3 - Intermediate Academic Level Series

-These activities have been developed to meet specific, age-appropriate, Kindergarten-Readiness skills.
-These skills are laid out in the learning objectives of each activity.
-The following activities may be completed in any order desired and are specifically designed to address the academic domains: math, science, language, literacy, cognitive, problem solving, and physical development.
+These activities have been developed to meet specific, age-appropriate, Kindergarten-Readiness skills and are specifically designed to address the academic domains: math, science, language, literacy, cognitive, problem solving, and physical development.

 After completing all modules in the Level 3 Curriculum Series, the child should be able to: